AIPEAC/SC2002-OOP/README.md

 ### Data Storage
 - All information is stored in CSV files on your computer
 - Includes separate files for users, internships, applications, and majors
+- Uses escaping and unescaping methods to deal with special cases contain quotes and commas
 - Reports are generated as Markdown files with tables and statistics

 ### Smart Features